 For each region, you are welcome to choose any book that you’d like.
 But to get you started, you’ll find links below to lists of books ranging from novels to memoirs covering a variety of cities and topics.
 While we love taking your reading life out of your normal comfort zone, it should also be fun.
 We work hard to choose a broad mix of books to suit every style, including adding a few young adult (YA) picks to each region.

 You can revisit this post throughout the year as an index to all the book lists.
 Each one is linked below.
-Make sure to join our email list using the box below to receive your printable map, and also join the Read with the Book Girls Facebook group.
+Make sure to join our email list using the blue box below to receive your printable map, and also join the Read with the Book Girls Facebook group.

 When you sign up by adding your email address above, you’ll receive an email a few minutes later with a link to print our custom map reading log.
 Fun right?!